 When to Choose a ccTLD

 A ccTLD is best when your business strategy depends on local relevance and trust.
+Businesses targeting a single country can benefit greatly from optimized local SEO strategies.

 Ideal Scenarios for ccTLDs